lemirea/Smart-SCRB/README.md

 # Smart-SCRB
-Single-cell RNA-seq analysis pipeline for Smart-SCRB method developed by Quantitative Genomics shared resource at Janelia Research Campus, HHMI.
+Single-cell or bulk RNA-seq analysis pipeline for the Smart-SCRB method developed by the Quantitative Genomics shared resource at Janelia Research Campus, HHMI.

 This repository contains the scripts necessary to run the Smart-SCRB analysis pipeline developed by Quantitative Genomics for either DGE or WGB methods.